mjpclab/extra-http-file-server/README.md

 ## New options

 ```
+--ip-allow <IP>|<network/prefix> ...
+--ip-allow-file <file> ...
+    Only allow client access from specific IP or network.
+    Unmatched client IP will be denied.

+--ip-deny <IP>|<network/prefix> ...
+--ip-deny-file <file> ...
+    Only denly client access from specific IP or network.
+    Unmatched client IP will be allowed to access.

 --rewrite <separator><match><separator><replace>
     Transform a request URL (in the form of "/request/path?param=value")
     into another one if it is matched by regular expression `match`.